mitchelloharawild/icons/README.md

 ```

 Once you’ve installed the package you’ll also need to download some
-icons\!
+icons!
 Supported icon libraries (listed above) can be downloaded using
 the `download_*()` functions.
 For example, to download the Font Awesome
 icons you would use `download_fontawesome()`.